pátek 2. října 2015

 Minimal lenght

 To set minimal lenght of password you have to change MIN_LENGTH option.
 By default it's 6.
-Password complexity

 To set complexity of password you have to change PASSWORD_COMPLEXITY option.
 You can create different complexity groups.
 By default there is no restriction.
 So if you want to for example your user force to have at least one upper case letter, lower case letter and number in his password run the command below: